ErpNetDocs/tech/modules/logistics/inventory/inventory-control/the_bin.md

 **Steps:**

 Let say you execute a Receive operation of an Order consisting of three lines, for two products X and Y, and product Y is ordered in a lot as well.
 Execution of 8pcs of product Y results in distribution of the quantity between the unspecified product lot (4pcs) and the specified lot (4pcs).
 Now each line has been executed as seen in tab Executed and in Executed field.
-You decide to delete the quantity of one of the lots of product Y:
+You decide to delete the quantity of the unspecified lot of product Y:

 1. Navigate to the Info tab of product Y;
 2. Locate the small bin on the row, next to the desired qunatity ("4");